jzucker2/WWDCNotes/2017/Swift4.md

 * Still some changes to syntax and functionality
 * All old projects need to be audited
 * New JSONDecoder seems useful
+	* In order to use, we need to return raw data
+	* Should consider subscriber callbacks that return raw data and that return batches of messages